Kennel Cough in Dogs | Causes, Symptoms & Treatments

 Let’s break down what you need to know, what symptoms to watch for, and how you can help your dog recover and stay protected.

-What Is Kennel Cough in Dogs, and How Does It Spread?
+What Is Kennel Cough in Dogs?

 Kennel cough is also known as canine infectious respiratory disease complex (CIRDC).
-As mentioned earlier, it is a contagious respiratory infection that can affect all dogs.
-You can compare it to a human cold.
-It’s mild in lots of cases, but it is still uncomfortable and can easily spread.
+As mentioned earlier, it is a contagious respiratory infection that can affect all dogs, giving them a distinct and harsh hacking cough.

-Causes of Kennel Cough in Dogs
+What Causes Kennel Cough in Dogs?

-• Canine parainfluenza virus – A virus that weakens immune defenses, making it easier for bacteria to cause infection.
+• Canine parainfluenza virus.
+A virus that weakens immune defenses, making it easier for bacteria to cause infection.

-• Canine coronavirus (respiratory) – Contributes to mild respiratory signs when combined with other pathogens.
+• Canine coronavirus (respiratory).
+Contributes to mild respiratory signs when combined with other pathogens.

 Sometimes, one infection is enough to trigger symptoms.
 At other times, it’s a combination that makes recovery even more complicated.